vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-knowledge-base.md.rst

 =================

-Since we usually require uploaders to self-renew after some period, sometimes this is missed by an uploader, and they request us to reinstate them shortly after expiry.
+Since we usually require uploaders to self-renew after some period, sometimes this is missed by an uploader, and they request that we reinstate them shortly after expiry.

 The DMB have long established that if it's relatively soon after expiry